CaryLandholt/AngularFun/README.md

 ## Running
 1. Compile the app using one of the above three options.  `grunt` and `grunt dev` will run the web server and open the app in your default browser automatically.
-2. `grunt server` - will run the web server and open the app in your default browser.
+2. `grunt serve` or `grunt server` - will run the web server and open the app in your default browser.

 ## Making Changes